 Field day and Fitness Night are two of the highlights of our school calendar.
-Everybody participates in Mrs. Olear’s fitness activities cleverly disguised as fun and games.
+Everybody participates in Mr. Petz and Mr. Sturm’s fitness activities cleverly disguised as fun and games.

 Students at Central School experience, explore, create, and appreciate the world of music.
-From keeping a steady beat to performing original compositions students are learning to express themselves using the tools they acquire in music class.
-Fourth and fifth graders have the opportunity to join and sing in the Central School Chorus which meets weekly before school and has two concerts.
+From keeping a steady beat to performing original compositions, students are learning to express themselves using the tools they acquire in music class.
+Third and Fourth graders have the opportunity to join and sing in the Central School Chorus, which meets weekly before school and has two concerts.
 Mrs. Kauffman is thrilled to showcase the Central School Chorus and all of her music students!

 Instrumental music study promotes skills that are tremendously beneficial to students during and long after their school careers.
 Please visit the website for information on our wonderful elementary band program.

 Art classes provide to students activities that foster creative expression, communication through artistic endeavor, and appreciation of culture and heritage.
 Activities may include those that enable students to refine their technique, increase their artistic vocabulary, and strengthen their critical abilities.